somewherewarm/woocommerce-full-width-add-to-cart/readme.txt

 2. Activate the plugin through the **Plugins** menu in WordPress.
 3. Go to **WooCommerce > Settings > Products > Display** and configure the *Force Stacked Layout* option.

 == Changelog ==

+= 1.2.0 =
+* Fix - Added WooCommerce 3.3 compatibility.
+Navigate to "Appearance > Customize" and look for the "WooCommerce > Product Details" section.

 = 1.1.7 =
 * Tweak - Enqueue styles and apply "width: 100%" rule to the 'stacked-summary' div.